Check out any other CBD site and you'll hear the praises of "full-spectrum" CBD.

 The body's immune system has various "threat levels" for lack of a better word.

-If everything's relatively calm, it might be more T1 or balanced.
+If everything's relatively calm, it might be more T2 or balanced.

 This is where we really suffer from allergies and histamine response.

-CBD has been shown to nudge the system from T1 to T2.
+CBD has been shown to calm the histamine release system.

 This is huge for allergy sufferers!